Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/execution-phases.md

 ## Expansion

 As described in the section about [macros](/cvm/macros), before execution, data representing code can be modified.
-The first step is called **expansion** as it expands some data into another form of data by following defined macros.
+The first step is called **expansion** as the macro expands some data into another form of data by following defined macros.

 This principle will remain opaque until more is learnt about macros but we can already notice that `when` is a macro and get a hint as to what macros and expansion are: